 50 'When he had led them out to the vicinity of Bethany, he lifted up his hands and blessed them.
 51 While he was blessing them, he left them and was taken up into heaven.
 52 Then they worshiped him and returned to Jerusalem with great joy.
 53 And they stayed continually at the Temple, praising God.'Luke 24:50-53

 This enables Luke to finish the story on a really positive note.
 Jesus has ascended to heaven; he's left, permanently left, his people; the resurrection appearances have come to an end and they are filled with joy and return to the city of Jerusalem.
 That is satisfactory from Luke's point of view in terms of telling the story of Jesus in a Gospel.
 Everything has now been told about Jesus' earthly life.

 An End and a Beginning

-When it comes to the book of Acts, which we're going to turn to now, Acts 1, verses 1 to 11, he has a different focus.
-Here Luke is telling the story of the early church, and he's linking the beginning of the early church to the end of the life of Jesus.
+When it comes to the book of Acts, which we're going to turn to now, Acts 1: 1 - 11, he has a different focus.
+Here Luke is telling the story of the Early Church, and he's linking the beginning of the Early Church to the end of the life of Jesus.
 It's his purpose here to give a slightly more detailed account of the events just described in the last few verses of Luke 24.
-Let's read this text, and this is the main one we're going to study in this final episode, because here, Luke gives a much fuller description of the final moments of contact between the apostles and Jesus, what took place between them, and how that links to the launch of the early church.
+Luke gives a much fuller description of the final moments of contact between the Apostles and Jesus, what took place between them, and how that links to the launch of the Early Church.
 Let's read the first three verses,